Laar/OpenGLRawgen/README.md

 The current (01-2013) OpenGLRaw is quite outdated and not practical to keep up to date as everything needs to be done by hand.
-The goal of this project is to make a generator which can produce most the otherwise handwritten source of OpenGLRaw.
-Therefore it tries to keep the work needed to generate a new version to a minimum and keeping in mind the current conventions, while also trying to take advantage of the extra processing power available.
+The goal of this project is to make a generator which can produce most of the otherwise handwritten source of OpenGLRaw.
+The generated sources should strike a balance between being similar to OpenGLRaw and being future proof.

 ## Output
-The generator has creates all sources in the `Graphics.Rendering.OpenGL.Raw` namespace.
-In which it will generate several sub namespace.
+The generator creates all sources in the `Graphics.Rendering.OpenGL.Raw` namespace, which is currently hard coded.
+In will generate

-* `Core.Internal` is generated to house all the code to describe the functions and enumerations which are part of a certain specification of OpenGL.
-Parts are put into modules based on the first version of the specification to which they were added.
+* The top level module `Raw.hs`, which will export the most recent Core version of OpenGL.
+* The `Core` namespace for the definition of the OpenGL profiles.
+This will in turn contain
+  * Modules `CoreXY` and `CoreXYCompatibility` which contain the functions and enumerations for OpenGL version X.Y, one for the Core profile and one for the one with Compatibility profile.
+    These modules are build by reexporting from the internal modules.
+  * Modules `Internal.CoreXY` and `Internal.CoreXYCompatibility`
+    for the definitions of enumerations and functions that are introduced in version XY of OpenGL.
+The Compatibility version contains the ones that were later deprecated.
-* Extension granter namespaces e.g. `ARB` and `NV`, for each extension granting entity there will be a separate namespace which will contain all there extensions.
+* Extension granter (e.g. `ARB` and `NV`) modules and namespaces, where each extension gets its own module under the namespace of the maker.

-Furthermore it will make several extra modules to group functions and enumerations.
-Most importantly there are modules to do the grouping for a specific version of the OpenGl specification, they can be found in the subnamespace `Core`.
+  For example the `ARB_sync` extension is created in the module `ARB.Sync`.
+All the extensions of a single maker are grouped under a module with the name of the vendor (e.g. `ARB.hs`).
+Though this latter functionality can be disabled.

+Furthermore if asked (`-c` flag) it can generate modules for backwards compatibility with the old OpenGLRaw.
+These are `Core31` and `Core32` and `Core31.Types`.

+Apart from the Haskell sources the generator also outputs several other files.
+* For generating a cabal file it creates `modulesI.txt` and `modulesE.txt` which contain all the internal and exposed modules for in the cabal file.
+* A set of interface files describing the mapping between OpenGL names and the corresponding Haskell names, including the module from which they are exported.

 ### Building
 Several steps are needed to be preformed to generate a working cabal package out of the generated sources.
 These steps are detailed in `BuildSources.BUILDING.md`.
+All the steps are also combined, mostly for testing purposes, in the `testbuild.sh` script.

 ### Other sources
 Some building blocks of the OpenGLRaw package have been reused from the old package.
 These parts are those representing types and the several of the internals (e.g. the ones for retrieving proc-addresses).
-These are also found in `BuildSources`, with there License.
+These are also found in `BuildSources`, with their License.

 ## Changes from OpenGLRaw
 There are of course some changes from the OpenGLRaw.
 (The list is